JxckHind/NC-News-Backend/README.md

 ## Testing:

 - Jest is the framework used to test this application.
-- To run the tests, in your teminal please enter:
+- To run the tests, in the teminal please enter:

   ```
   $ npm test